 Damages can be delivered either directly from the insurer, by the employer or through a workers compensation regulator.

 You don’t need to, but seeking legal advice from a workers compensation lawyer is recommended.
-These are just some of the benefits associated with having a lawyer handle your case:
+These are just some of the benefits associated with having a workplace injury lawyer handle your case:

 - Free consultations – Before taking legal action, we can have one of our experienced lawyers review your case during an obligation-free consultation.

-- Insurance expertise – Allowing your lawyers to negotiate with the insurance company can provide you with easier access to compensation.
+- Insurance expertise – Allowing your workers compensation lawyers to negotiate with the insurance company can provide you with easier access to compensation.

 Workers compensation can be difficult to recover if your employer’s insurer is unwilling to pay a fair amount of damages.

-Even if this proves to be the case, the Personal Injury Lawyers will do everything we can to solve any difficulties that arise during the claims process.
+Even if this proves to be the case, the Personal Injury Lawyers will do everything we can to solve any difficulties that arise during the workers compensation claims process.